 Join us for a Virtual Town Hall on November 13th, 2020 to learn more about the graduate program!

 See flyer for Zoom link and more details: OSU_Grad_Open_House_Townhall_info_11-13-2020.pdf

-The master of science education program in speech-language pathology at Oklahoma State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Science (M.S.) education program in speech-language pathology (residential) at Oklahoma State University has been placed on probation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
 A program on probation is not currently in full compliance with the accreditation standards.
 Programs on probation remain accredited but must demonstrate compliance with the standards within one year.

 Visit the useful links page.